yw-fang/git-tutorial/working-in-standalone-instead-fork.md

 Woking for a fork will not be displayed in the contribution dashboard until those commints have been merged into the upstream.
-If you don't plan to merge the changes upstream, you can consider working in a standalong repository instead working for a fork.
+If you don't plan to merge the changes to upstream, you can consider working in a standalong repository instead working for a fork.

 Here are the steps: